ikonenmk/ikonenmk/README.md

 ### Hello there 👋

-Software developer with a strong interest in fullstack web development.
-And systems programming... and basic game development for fun... and I guess most things that involve coding! :grinning:
+Software developer with a strong interest in Java and fullstack web development.

 <h3>Mostly doing</h3>